 There is a twice-weekly 'Book Clinic' time for drop-in advice about planning and producing artist's books each Tuesday and Friday between 10am and 2.30pm (during all term times in 2011 except term 3).
 The Book Studio Technical Officer, Caren Florance, has a wide range of book-related interests and skills.
 Book Clinic is available to all students at the School of Art.

 Residencies are available upon application of a written proposal.
 They can range from a short one-off project to a semester-long residency.
-Applications should be submitted to Patsy Payne, head of the Printmedia + Drawing workshop
+Applications should be submitted to Alison Alder, head of the Printmedia + Drawing workshop